MicrosoftDocs/edge-developer/microsoft-edge/f12-devtools-guide/console/console-error-and-status-codes.md

 ---
 description: Learn about the common console error codes, their associated messages, and their suggested fixes.
-title: F12 devtools guide: Console error and status codes - Microsoft Edge Development
+title: F12 devtools guide - Console error and status codes - Microsoft Edge Development
 author: erikadoyle
 ---